Superconducting pairing correlations on a trapped-ion quantum computer: Trotter circuits for time evolution

 The terms appearing in \eqref{hhop} do not all commute with each other, so that further Trotterization is required to implement the exponential of $H_{\rm hop}$.
 In order to explain our choice of Trotterization, let us denote a "$\sigma$-spin plaquette" (with $\sigma=\uparrow,\downarrow$) a group of $4$ qubits with same spin located in a square pattern around an ancilla, either directly around it or not directly around it.
 Namely, there are exactly two plaquettes per ancilla, one with spin up and one with spin down qubits.
-For example in Fig \ref{supplement_fig_qubit_labeling} (a), the plaquette with up spin around ancilla $72$ is comprised of qubits $0,1,6,7$, and the plaquette with down spin around ancilla $72$ is comprised of qubits $36,37,42,43$.
+For example, in Fig.~\ref{supplement_fig_qubit_labeling} (a), the plaquette with up spin around ancilla $72$ is comprised of qubits $0,1,6,7$, and the plaquette with down spin around ancilla $72$ is comprised of qubits $36,37,42,43$.
 In section \ref{sec_supplement_fermionic_encoding}, we further distinguished two types of plaquettes: we call $P$-plaquettes those associated to ancillas on even rows (equivalently, ancillas with up-spin qubits directly around them), and $Q$-plaquettes those associated to ancillas on odd rows (equivalently, ancillas with down-spin qubits directly around them).
 For example in Fig \ref{supplement_fig_qubit_labeling} (a), the plaquette $0,1,6,7$ is a up-spin $P$-plaquette, the plaquette $36,37,42,43$ is an down-spin $P$-plaquette, the plaquette $43,44,49,50$ is an down-spin $Q$-plaquette and the plaquette $7,8,13,14$ is a up-spin $Q$-plaquette.
+Note that each bond of the (periodic) square lattice is associated to one unique $P$-type or $Q$-type plaquette.

 Let us consider one arbitrary fixed-spin plaquette, such as for example qubits $0$, $1$, $6$, $7$ in Fig \ref{supplement_fig_qubit_labeling} (a).
-The hopping terms on a fixed-spin plaquette can be implemented exactly without Trotter error through the following decomposition
+As discussed above, the hopping terms on a fixed-spin plaquette can be implemented exactly without Trotter error through the following decomposition